 According to research, people getting 7-8 hours of undisturbed sleep were at a lower risk of developing cardiovascular disease.
 A 2008 study from the University of Chicago concluded that there’s a link between shortened sleep and increased coronary calcification (calcium deposits), which is a good predictor of future coronary artery disease.

 2. Sleep duration plays a role in glucose metabolism and the development of type-2 diabetes

 The increased risk of obesity is linked to reduced sleeping hours.
 A cross-sectional study found that people sleeping for less than 5 hours per night were at an increased risk of obesity by 1.5 times with a 0.35kg/m2 increase in BMI for every reduced hour of sleep.

 Short sleep duration has also shown to increase the chances of developing both type-2 diabetes and impaired glucose tolerance.

 Insufficient sleep in the night automatically leads to drowsiness and fatigue the following morning, thus increasing the risk of human error and workplace injuries.
 Studies have shown that there’s a direct link between sleepiness and impaired hand-eye coordination.

 4. Good sleepers have a better eating pattern.

 Use the app Health Click Away to track your food intake daily.
-The app gives you insights into the amount of individual macronutrients present in the foods you consume.
-Not only this, but the app Health Click Away also provides you information about how long you should exercise in the form of either walking, running, or bicycling to burn those calories and keep obesity at bay.
+The app gives insights into the amount of individual macronutrients present in the foods.
+Not only this, the app Health Click Away also provides information, on the type of activities that one can do such as walking, running, or bicycling in order to burn excess calories and keep obesity at bay.